float32/quadra/README.md

 };
 ```

-`sample_rate` and `symbol_rate` are measured in Hz.
-The symbol rate must match
+`sample_rate` and `symbol_rate` are measured in Hz. `sample_rate` must be 5, 6,
-the encoded audio file, but the sample rates need not match. `sample_rate` must
+8, 10, 12, or 16 times `symbol_rate`.
+The symbol rate must match the encoded
-be 6, 8, 12, or 16 times the `symbol_rate`.
+audio file, but the sample rates need not match.

 `packet_size` and `block_size` are measured in bytes and must match the
 values that were passed to the encoder. `block_size` must be a multiple